nkhlmn/contemplate.nvim/README.md

 - auto load template files in templates directory?
 - option to clear default entries?
   - alternatively, don't provide defaults at all (use a list of vim filetypes if no entries are defined)?
+- improve non-telescope support?
+  - allow for passing multiple arguments and handle completion based on config entries